MANOSapiens/EventBasedRobotArchitecture/README.md

 # 🦎EventBasedRobotArchitecture

 EventBasedRobotArchitecture is a custom backend for LEGO EV3 robots based on the ev3dev operating system.
-Designed by Chenpan Li from the **MANOSapiens Team** at the Martin-Andersen-Nexö Gymnasium Dresden, this innovative firmware introduces an event-driven architecture that enables highly efficient and precise task execution for robotic systems.
+Designed by Chenpan Li from the 🦎**MANOSapiens Team** at the Martin-Andersen-Nexö Gymnasium Dresden, this innovative firmware introduces an event-driven architecture that enables highly efficient and precise task execution for robotic systems.

 ## Key Features